mkt1412/GraspGPT_public/README.md

 rm ~/Downloads/data.zip
 ```

 To visualize the collected point clouds and labeled task-oriented grasps, please refer to the [github repo](https://github.com/adithyamurali/TaskGrasp) of TaskGrasp dataset under Usage section.

+To run any of the demo scripts below, download the pre-trained models [here](https://gatech.box.com/s/ks9krvii3fwwayf9kcsvvuaqvqg7ac6p) and put them in the `checkpoints` folder.

 ## Demo
 We provide two types of demos: (1) database version, where GraspGPT uses the pre-generated natural language descriptions for task-oriented grasp pose prediction, (2) interactive version, where GraspGPT interacts with an LLM via prompts to generate language descriptions for task-oriented grasping.